cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 ## **4. Background Layers**

-The PPU can render **two** independent background layers, referred to as **BG0** and **BG1**.
-This allows for effects like parallax scrolling.
+The PPU can render **two** independent scrollable background layers, referred to as **BG0** and **BG1**, plus a third non-scrolling **Window** layer for static UI elements.

+### **4.1.
+BG0 and BG1 (Scrollable Backgrounds)**

 - **Tilemaps:** Each background layer is constructed from a tilemap stored in VRAM.
-A tilemap is a 2D array of entries that specify which tile to draw at each position on the grid.
+A tilemap is a 2D array of 16-bit entries that specify which tile to draw at each position on the grid.
   - Tilemap sizes can be configured (e.g., 32x32 tiles, 64x32 tiles) to create large scrolling worlds.
 - **Tiles:** The building blocks of backgrounds.
 Each tile is an 8x8 pixel graphic.
-The color data for tiles is stored in VRAM.
-We'll assume a 4-bit-per-pixel (4bpp) format, where each pixel's value is an index into one of the 16-color sub-palettes.
+The color data for tiles is stored in VRAM in a 4-bit-per-pixel (4bpp) planar format, where each pixel's value is an index into one of the 16-color sub-palettes.
-- **Scrolling:** Each background layer has its own horizontal and vertical scroll registers (SCX, SCY), allowing them to be moved independently.
+- **Scrolling:** Each background layer has its own horizontal and vertical scroll registers (SCX0, SCY0 for BG0; SCX1, SCY1 for BG1), allowing them to be moved independently for effects like parallax scrolling.

-### **3.1.
+### **4.2.
 Window Layer**

-For displaying static UI elements like HUDs or dialogue boxes, the PPU supports a **Window Layer**.
+The Window is a third independent tilemap layer used for static UI elements like HUDs, dialogue boxes, and borders.
+Unlike BG0 and BG1, the Window is not affected by scrolling and remains at a fixed screen position.

-- **Function:** The Window is a rectangular area that is not affected by background scrolling.
-It is rendered on top of the background layers but can be behind or in front of sprites.
-- **Implementation:** The Window is not a true third layer.
-It re-uses the tile data and tilemap of one of the background layers (typically BG0).
-The PPU is instructed to draw a portion of this tilemap at a fixed screen position defined by the WINY and WINX registers, ignoring the regular scroll values for that area.
+- **Tilemap Storage:** The Window has its own dedicated tilemap in VRAM.
+The tilemap location is specified by the `WIN_TMB` register (similar to `BG_TMB`), occupying one 2 KiB VRAM slot.
+The tilemap has a fixed size of 32×32 tiles (256×256 pixels).
+- **Positioning:** The Window's position on screen is controlled by the `WINX` and `WINY` registers (default: 0, 0 at the top-left corner).
+These coordinates specify where the top-left pixel of the Window's tilemap appears on screen.
+Any portion extending beyond the 240×160 screen boundaries is clipped.
+- **Tilemap Format:** Uses the same 16-bit tilemap entry format as BG0/BG1, with Priority, V-Flip, H-Flip flags, palette select (0-7, limited to first 8 sub-palettes), and 10-bit tile index.
+- **Tile Graphics:** Shares the same tile graphics pool as BG0 and BG1.
+All tiles are stored starting at VRAM address 0x0000, and Window tilemap entries reference these shared tiles via tile index.
+- **Transparency:** Color #0 of any sub-palette is transparent, allowing BG0 and BG1 to show through.

 ## **5. Sprites (Objects)**